 What is data privacy and why is it important?

-Data privacy, also known as information privacy, generally refers to a person’s ability to choose for themselves when, how, with whom, and to what extent they want to share their private data with others.
+Data privacy, also known as information privacy, generally refers to a person’s right to choose for themselves when, how, with whom, and to what extent they want to share their private data with others.

-As Internet usage has become ubiquitous over the years, so has the importance of data privacy and protection.
+As internet usage has become ubiquitous over the years, so has the importance of data privacy and protection.
 Various websites and applications often collect your private data in exchange for its services.